 How much does it cost?

 Dental sealants are typically covered by most insurance plans, though some have age and tooth limitations.
 We encourage you to check your insurance for benefits and speak with our office to determine the exact cost.
-Dental Specialists of Lake Co.
-Inc. strives to keep our sealants affordable for all patients.
+Children's Dental Specialists of Lake County strives to keep our sealants affordable for all patients.

 Which teeth should be sealed?